The Best Food Shows to Binge Watch

 FLAVOURFUL ORIGINS

-The concept of Asian cuisine has become over-westernised – for many, Chinese cuisine is limited to chow mein and fried rice, when it’s actually incredibly diverse and differs provincially.
-Flavourful Origins is a beautiful docuseries that focuses on regional produce and traditional Chinese methods of cooking in the Yunnan and Guangdong provinces.
+For many in the Western world, Chinese cuisine is limited to chow mein, fried rice and wontons, but it’s actually incredibly diverse and differs provincially.
+Flavourful Origins is a beautiful docuseries that shines the spotlight on regional produce and traditional Chinese cooking methods in the Yunnan and Guangdong province.

-This docuseries may not be on your radar but it’s definitely worth watching if you’re fascinated by Chinese and Asian cuisine – not to mention the cinematography is stunning!
+This docuseries may not be on your radar, but it’s definitely worth watching if you appreciate Chinese and Asian cuisine – not to mention, the cinematography is stunning!

 Takeaway: food is prepared for sustenance, not convenience.